jrain-dev/My-Blind75/README.md

 Remove Element:
   This one was easy, just had to remember to exclude anything that doesn't directly contribute to the task at hand.
   Simplicity is the key.

+Concatenation of an Array:
+  Simple and direct, no notes.